bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-08-03-frankenweenie.md

 date: 2024-08-03
 readtime: true
 categories: ['STOP MOTION<br>CELEBRATING HANDMADE ANIMATION<br> ON THE BIG SCREEN']
-tags: [Animation, Adventure, Comedy]
+tags: [Animation, Comedy, Drama]
-metadata: 'USA 2009, 86 mins<br> Director: Wes Anderson'
+metadata: 'USA 2012, 87 mins<br> Director: Tim Burton'
-pdf: '2024-08-01-fantastic-mr-fox.pdf'
+pdf: '2024-08-03-frankenweenie.pdf'
 ---

 From concept to filming, the making of _Frankenweenie_ was a labour of love, involving a huge crew of artisans, animators, prop makers, puppet makers, designers and artists.
 Over the years it took to make _Frankenweenie_, Tim Burton was hands-on in every step of the process and the final result reflects his signature creativity and vision.